The information on this page is currently under review.

 Deloitte was selected following an open Request for Tender (RFT) process in 2012.
 Their response indicated a high level of compliance with the RFT Statement of Requirements and presented the greatest value for money.
 The RFT process was undertaken in accordance with the Commonwealth Procurement Rules.

-Auction and settlement policy is detailed in the Auctions for carbon units fact sheet on the Clean Energy Future website.
+Auction and settlement policy is detailed in the Ministerial Determination, Clean Energy (Auction of Carbon Units) Determination 2013 on the ComLaw website.